 (a) To be eligible for respite services, the member must meet all of the following criteria:

 (i) The member must reside with his or her informal, unpaid primary caregiver in a home or an apartment that is not owned, leased or controlled by a provider of any health-related treatment or support services.

 (ii) The member must not be residing in foster care.

-(iii) The member must be under the age of twenty-one and determined eligible for social security income for children with disabilities or supplemental security disability income for adults disabled since childhood.
+(iii) The member must be under the age of twenty-one and determined eligible for social security income for children with disabilities or supplemental security disability income.

 (iv) The member must be enrolled in the MCP's care management program.

 (v) The member must be determined by the MCP to meet an institutional level of care as set forth in rules 5123:2-8-01 and 5160-3-08 of the Administrative Code.